 The purpose of Shawsheen Valley Technical School District's computer network is to promote the exchange of information and to further education and research consistent with the mission of the Shawsheen Valley Technical High School District.
 Transmission of any material in violation of any U.S. or state regulation is prohibited.
-This includes but is not limited to: copyright violations (students should assume that all materials available on the Internet are protected by copyright), libel laws (students cannot defame people through published material on the school network or Internet) and criminal acts (Student are prohibited from engaging in harassing email, cyber stalking, hacking, child pornography, and vandalism).
+This includes but is not limited to: copyright violations (students should assume that all materials available on the Internet are protected by copyright), libel laws (students cannot defame people through published material on the school network or Internet) and criminal acts (Student are prohibited from engaging in harassing email, cyber stalking, hacking, child pornography, and vandalism), and other violations of school rules including, but not limited to bullying and harassment.
 Interpretations, application, and modification of this AUP are within the sole discretion of the District.
 Any questions of issues should be directed to the Shawsheen Valley School District Principal.
 The use of the Shawsheen computer network and Internet is a privilege, not a right, and inappropriate use will result in a cancellation of this privilege.
 In addition, violation of any conditions of use described here may be cause for disciplinary action.
 The system administrators will deem what is inappropriate use, and their decision is final.
 Also, system administrators may close an account at any time as required.

 - The Shawsheen computer network is not for private or commercial business use, political, or religious purposes. - Any use of the Shawsheen computer network for illegal activity is prohibited.
-All communications and information accessible via the network are open to review by administration and should not be assumed to be private property. - Use of the Shawsheen computer network to access obscene or pornographic material is prohibited. - Using programs that harass Shawsheen users or infiltrate the computing system and/or damage the software components is prohibited. - Internet Etiquette - Be polite.
-Do not get abusive in your email messages to others. - Illegal activities such as harassing or cyber bullying are strictly forbidden. - Do not pretend to be someone else. - Do not attempt to bypass security settings or Internet filters.
+All communications and information accessible via the network are open to review by administration and should not be assumed to be private property. - Use of the Shawsheen computer network to access obscene or pornographic material is prohibited.

+Using programs that harass Shawsheen users or infiltrate the computing system and/or damage the software components is prohibited.

+• Internet Etiquette